techiew/LinkSpellsClassic/README.md

 **1. The Tooltips**

-The code starts by first looking for spellbook and talent tree click events, when a button in either one of these is clicked, information from the tooltip that is displayed at the time of the click is read and saved in the spell cache.
+The code starts by looking for spellbook and talent tree click events.
+When a button in either one of these is clicked, information from the tooltip that is displayed at the time of the click is read and saved in the spell cache.

 **2. The Spell Cache**